Financial Planning -> Free in 30!

 Work Life / Family

-He worked while she stayed home (working part-time) until both children were in school full time, at which time she returned to school to become an accountant.
+He worked while she stayed home (working part-time) until both children were in school full-time, at which time she returned to school to become an accountant.
 She started working full time in 1979, at the same time continuing her studies in the Certified General Accountant (CGA) program, becoming a CGA in 1983.

 Live Below Your Means & Save!

 Financial independence was accomplished mainly by living below their means, and saving money.
 The only non-tax deductible debt they ever had was to buy and renovate their first home.
 One of their favourite sayings is "borrow to invest, never to consume".

 When he was in his teens, he had a very good lesson in how credit cards can cause major problems.
 His mother let him use her credit card to buy Christmas presents, and he got a little carried away.
 By the next Christmas, he was still paying off the presents from the previous year!
 Due to this experience, he avoids "consumer" debt to this day!

 Make Your Money Work For You